 Despite being physically free, I felt the persistence of the psychological bars.
 My exhaustion made it too easy to spend yet another night at home.
 Despite the open door in front of me, y life had been small for so long I was at risk of staying a shut-in..
 I realized if I wasn’t to waste my hard-won freedom, I had to force myself out that door.

 The policy rules are simple.
 If I was invited to an event – no matter how boring or bizarre sounding – unless I had a prior engagement or a note from a doctor, I had to say “yes”.

 So when a date invited me to an evening Tantra workshop, I had to say yes.
-I had no prior engagement and I wasn’t yet a doctor, so couldn’t write my own note – as desperately as I wanted to.
+I had no prior engagement and I wasn’t yet a doctor, so as desperately as I wanted to, I couldn’t write my own note.
 His assurance the workshop was of the ‘clothes-on’ variety wasn’t very reassuring.

 Scroll forward a week, and I’m standing in a dark car-park at the edge of a beach.
 A full moon plays on the water, and the boat club – the workshop venue – lies at the far end of the beach.

 My date is late and I’m crawling out of skin with discomfort.
 I worry I’m at the wrong place.
 I worry I’m at the right place.